LucieKarm/en.sijemerousky.cz/index.markdown

 # *I need face masks – what should I do?*
 Brno is currently lacking disposable face masks for nursing homes or social workers in the field.
-Until the supplies resume, we will sew, collect, disinfect, pack and distribute masks, where it is needed the most. **If you are an field worker, social worker or work in the health services and you need a mask, [contact us](https://docs.google.com/forms/d/e/1FAIpQLScT2zbyMPZp4LBdd6X_dBT3eAm15iF6gO4dS5KwYaPchdvWbA/viewform?usp=sf_link).**
+Until the supplies resume, we will sew, collect, disinfect, pack and distribute masks, where it is needed the most. **If you are a field worker, social worker or work in the health services and you need a mask, [contact us](https://docs.google.com/forms/d/e/1FAIpQLScT2zbyMPZp4LBdd6X_dBT3eAm15iF6gO4dS5KwYaPchdvWbA/viewform?usp=sf_link).**

 It is not in our capabilities to sew for individuals; the priority is given to the organisations that care for the people at risk.
 Thank you for your understanding.

-**Live:** Infoline is available daily 8-16 at (+420) 542 123 425.
+**Live:** Our infoline is available daily 8-16 at (+420) 542 123 425.

 **Live:** Do you want to sew, but lack the material?
 We will deliver it to you, please [let us know](https://docs.google.com/forms/d/e/1FAIpQLSdjZqHkglV2Gdva7ELOEVB6H6uPRfy8BAUKaHk2O_XiOAZpKw/viewform?usp=sf_link).